-Experienced nuclear medicine physicians reviewed the 18F-FDG PET and 18F-NaF PET scans (as well as corresponding CTs) to identify the same bone lesions on both scans (up to 10 lesions), including the 5 most dominant, not previously irradiated, for each scan.
+Experienced nuclear medicine physicians reviewed the F-FDG PET and F-NaF PET scans (as well as corresponding CTs) to identify the same bone lesions on both scans (up to 10 lesions), including the 5 most dominant, not previously irradiated, for each scan.
 Dominant lesions were selected on the basis of tracer uptake, not lesion size.
 The index lesion was defined as the lesion with the largest amount of tracer uptake in each scan, and was not necessarily the same lesion in both scans.
-In the 18F-NaF PET scan, for each identified lesion and corresponding normal bone, square (3 × 3 pixel, ~1 cm) regions-of-interest (ROIs) were drawn on 3 adjacent planes where the pixel of maximum value was included in each lesion ROI.
-For the 18F-FDG PET scans, ROIs for tumor and liver were drawn according to PERCIST (41,42).
+In the F-NaF PET scan, for each identified lesion and corresponding normal bone, square (3x3 pixel, approximately 1 cm) regions-of-interest (ROIs) were drawn on 3 adjacent planes where the pixel of maximum value was included in each lesion ROI.
+For the F-FDG PET scans, ROIs for tumor and liver were drawn according to PERCIST criteria (41,42).

-Cancer Therapy and Determination of Response Endpoints
+Cancer Therapy and Determination of the Response Endpoints

-Systemic therapy for MBC was selected by the treating physician before baseline scans.
-Outcome data were ascertained from prospectively collected clinical data. tSRE was defined as time from study entry to pathologic fracture, need for radiation to stabilize bone lesion, or hypercalcemia of malignancy.
+Systemic therapy for MBC was selected by the treating physician prior to baseline scans.
+Outcome data were ascertained from prospectively collected clinical data. tSRE was defined as time from study entry to pathologic fracture, need for radiation to stabilize bone lesion or hypercalcemia of malignancy.
 TTP and OS were defined as time from study entry to disease progression or death. tSRE and TTP were adjudicated by medical oncology review of clinical data independent of PET scan results obtained during trial participation.

-Supplemental Table 2 details the PET imaging metrics, including standardized uptake value (SUV) and lean body mass adjusted standardized uptake (SUL), and their formulation.
+Supplemental Table 2 details the PET imaging metrics, including SUV and SUL, and their formulation.